ggandor/lightspeed.nvim/README.md

 In Operator-pending mode the search is invoked with `z`/`Z`, acknowledging that "surround" plugins may benefit even more from being able to use `s`/`S` then.

+#### A primer on the highlighting strategy

+Let's say you would like to jump to an `A` `B` pair, and you have entered `A`, the first character of the search pattern.

+At that moment, all `A` `?` matches will be highlighted, in different manners according to the next step needed to be taken to reach them.

+- The directly reachable ones among the `A` `?` matches will be highlighted as they are (with white/black for dark/light themes, respectively).
+For those, it is enough to finish the pattern, i.e., type `?`, to land on the target.

+- Otherwise, in the usual case, a label will appear right next to the second character.
+These labels can also be [shortcuts](#shortcuts), with a filled background (the inverse of a regular label), that allow for reaching the target right after the first input.

+- If a match is too close to the next one, the beacon should be "squeezed" into the original 2-column box of the match; that is, on top of an `A` `?` match, a `?` `label` pair will appear, where the first field shows the character masked by the label (it is shifted left by a column).
+In the most extreme case, the `?` field can even be overlapped by the label of another match, but only until the second input has not been entered - after that, all overlapped matches are guaranteed to become uncovered.

 #### X-mode

 `s`/`S` follow the semantics of `/` and `?` in terms of cursor placement and